Girls Who Code Named One of The NonProfit Times’ Best Nonprofits To Work For for Third Year In A Row

 • Have a minimum of 15 employees in the United States; and,

 • An organization may enter as a group of nonprofits or as an individual organization as long as each participating organization is a separate legal entity (separate subsidiary).
-Branch offices may not enter separately from their parent nonprofits unless they are separate legal entities.
+Branch offices may not enter separately from their parent nonprofit unless they are separate legal entities.

 The second part consisted of an employee survey to measure the employee experience.
 This part of the process was worth approximately 75% of the total evaluation.
 The combined scores determined the top nonprofits and the final ranking.
-Best Companies Group managed the overall registration and survey process, analyzed the data, and determined the ranking.
+Best Companies Group managed the overall registration and survey process, analyzed the data and determined the ranking.

 For more information on The Nonprofit Times’ Best Nonprofits to Work For program, visit www.BestNonprofitstoWorkFor.com.